kubearmor/kubearmor-client/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell discover    Discover applicable policies get         Display specified resources help        Help about any command insight     Policy insight from discovery engine install     Install KubeArmor in a Kubernetes Cluster log         Observe Logs from KubeArmor rotate-tls  Rotate webhook controller tls certificates selfupdate  selfupdate this cli tool sysdump     Collect system dump information for troubleshooting and error report uninstall   Uninstall KubeArmor from a Kubernetes Cluster version     Display version information vm          VM commands for kvmservice probe       Checks for supported kubearmor features in the current environment
+  completion  Generate the autocompletion script for the specified shell discover    Discover applicable policies help        Help about any command install     Install KubeArmor in a Kubernetes Cluster logs        Observe Logs from KubeArmor probe       Checks for supported KubeArmor features in the current environment profile     Profiling of logs recommend   Recommend Policies rotate-tls  Rotate webhook controller tls certificates selfupdate  selfupdate this cli tool summary     Observability from discovery engine sysdump     Collect system dump information for troubleshooting and error report uninstall   Uninstall KubeArmor from a Kubernetes Cluster version     Display version information vm          VM commands for kvmservice

 Flags:
-  -h, --help   help for karmor
+      --context string      Name of the kubeconfig context to use -h, --help                help for karmor
+      --kubeconfig string   Path to the kubeconfig file to use

 Use "karmor [command] --help" for more information about a command.
 ```